prowler-cloud/prowler/docs/tutorials/mutelist.md

           Regions:
             - "us-east-1"
           Resources:
-            - "user-1"           # Will ignore user-1 in check iam_user_hardware_mfa_enabled
+            - "user-1"           # Will mute user-1 in check iam_user_hardware_mfa_enabled
-            - "user-2"           # Will ignore user-2 in check iam_user_hardware_mfa_enabled
+            - "user-2"           # Will mute user-2 in check iam_user_hardware_mfa_enabled
         "ec2_*":
           Regions:
             - "*"
           Resources:
-            - "*"                 # Will ignore every EC2 check in every account and region
+            - "*"                 # Will mute every EC2 check in every account and region
         "*":
           Regions:
             - "*"
           Resources:
             - "test"
           Tags:
-            - "test=test"         # Will ignore every resource containing the string "test" and the tags 'test=test' and
+            - "test=test"         # Will mute every resource containing the string "test" and the tags 'test=test' and
             - "project=test|project=stage" # either of ('project=test' OR project=stage) in account 123456789012 and every region

     "*":